Robinhood IRA Accounts

 Mobile Platform

-The software comes with charting, although it’s very basic.
-There are 2 display styles (line and candlestick), and no tools of any kind.
-A chart cannot be rotated horizontally.
+The app includes charting features, but they are basic.
+There are two display styles (line and candlestick), and no additional tools.
+The chart cannot be viewed horizontally.

 During our analysis, we found both market-hours and extended-hours pricing.
-There is also trade data, such as volume, high and low numbers, and last trade price.
+The app also provides trade data like volume, high and low prices, and the last trade price.

-The platform also shows what other customers have bought at Robinhood.
-For example, on General Electric’s profile, Robinhood shows that traders also bought Westinghouse and Ford.
+The platform also shows what other Robinhood users have bought.
+For example, on General Electric’s profile, you’ll see that traders also bought Westinghouse and Ford.

-The order ticket on Robinhood’s mobile platform splits into two display choices: options and stocks.
-For options, the app will first ask you if you think the underlying instrument is going up, down, or sideways.
-Based on your answer, the software will offer short-term, mid-term, and long-term trade ideas.
+The order ticket on Robinhood’s mobile platform offers two choices: options and stocks.
+For options, the app asks whether you think the underlying stock will go up, down, or stay the same.
+Based on your answer, the app suggests short-term, mid-term, and long-term trade ideas.
 Some of these are multi-leg strategies like straddles and strangles.

-The stock trading form provides 4 order types: market, limit, stop loss, and stop limit.
-Each limit order has to be specified as either market-hours only or day plus extended.
+The stock trading form offers four order types: market, limit, stop loss, and stop limit.
+Each limit order can be specified as either market-hours only or day plus extended.

-Robinhood’s app for Apple Watch delivers a watchlist, a small graph, and trade confirmations.
+Robinhood’s Apple Watch app offers a watchlist, a small graph, and trade confirmations.

 Website